-What Are the New Compliance Campaigns?
+What Are the Compliance Campaigns?

-The new IRS compliance campaigns are:
+The IRS compliance campaigns that affect expats are:

 - S Corporations Built in Gains Tax – This campaign would only affect expat entrepreneurs.
 The built in gains tax (BIG) occurs when C Corporations transition into S Corporations, and they have net unrealized built in gains.